isawnyu/pleiades_wikidata/README.md

 Tabular data from Wikidata entities that have a Pleiades ID property assigned.
+Pleiades URIs for a given row can be constructed by appending the value in the `itemPID` column to the string "https://pleiades.stoa.org/places/".